 Every student accesses the full suite of subjects in the National Curriculum and more.
 Our two-year Key Stage 3 curriculum provides a secure foundation for our students as life-long learners.

 Our broad and balanced curriculum is maintained for all students with a combination of academic and vocational courses.
 The options process is personalised to encourage students to be challenged and supported at every step.

 Key Stage 5:

 Students follow aspirational and inclusive courses in academic, vocational or technical subjects, or a combination of all three.
 We offer subjects that reflect the interests and the needs of our students, and support their next steps and destinations.
 All students follow an additional, super-curricular pathway to complement their learning.

 Teacher knowledge of the curriculum and the best way to implement it is a core driver for the quality of education at The Weald.
 This includes the three types of teacher knowledge: subject knowledge, pedagogy and subject pedagogy.
-As a result of outstanding CPD opportunities and our thriving community, retention of staff is strong.
-Teachers have very good knowledge of the subjects they teach and subject knowledge enhancement is a core part of training to continue to develop expertise.
+We support the development of pedagogy through focused CPD.
+Staff retention is strong and as such, teachers have very good knowledge of the subjects they teach.
+Where teachers are teaching new subjects or qualifications, we provide subject knowledge enhancement time to develop expertise.

-- Summative assessment outcomes and reporting, which is reviewed through Head of Year presentations and SLT RSL meetings
+- Summative assessment outcomes and reporting, which is reviewed holistically by Heads of Year and by subject at SLT RSL meetings

 - Staff, student and parent voice feedback

 - The success of our students over a sustained period in national tests